Einjähriges

 of hotel room windows late at night in lots of American cities, and was impressed by the

-many people here let their car motors run when they go into a shop – because, in short,
+many people here let their car motors run when they go into a shop because, in

 Adapted from: Bill Bryson, Notes from a Big Country,